Mortgage Broker: How to Become a Mortgage Loan Broker?

 Step 5: Complete Continuing Education

-Licensed mortgage brokers must complete continuing education to retain their licensure.
+Licensed mortgage brokers must complete continuing education to retain their licensure and advance in their careers.
 Specific requirements can vary by state, but typically include completing continuing education hours every year.